rodoch/Ansa.GeoNames/README.md

 This will produce an .exe file and an appsettings.json file that you can grab from `<PATH-TO-YOUR-APP>/bin/Debug/netcoreapp2.0/`.

+Or else, you can just run the application from within Visual Studio.

 ## Configuration

 Use the **appsettings.json** file to configure your target database: